OJamals/mcp_server_manager/README.md

 # MCP Server Manager

 A command-line tool for managing Model Context Protocol (MCP) servers for Cursor IDE.
+Offers an intuitive interface to manage MCP servers, and a remote repository with over 50 MCP servers which can be installed with a single click!

 ## Overview